sandialabs/seacas/packages/seacas/libraries/exodus/include/exodus-element-types.md

 -------------------------
 \section bar Bar, Truss, Beam
-The element name for this element type can be "bar", "beam", "truss"
+The element name for this element type can be "bar", "beam", "truss".
+For the "beam", the boundaries are the "top" and "bottom" edges; for the "bar" or "truss", the boundaries are the end nodes.

 ![Bar2](../topology/bar2.png)
 ![Bar3](../topology/bar3.png)